AetherRadio/X6100Control/README.md

 the Xiegu X6100's front end app, called `x6100_ui_v100`.
 Credits go to Jet Yee, the original software developer, and the only software developer at Xiegu from what we know.

+## Licensing

+All code is licensed under the `SPDX-License-Identifier: LGPL-2.1-or-later`, unless explicitly stated otherwise.
+Further information can be found in the [`LICENSE`](./LICENSE) file.
+Files not supporting comments, and therefore not supporting license headers, are licensed under the same license, unless explicitly stated on accompanying information.